gregorywmorris/oaken-spirits/DASHBOARD.md

 ![Sales Dashboard](images/dashboard/looker-dashboard.png)

 >[!TIP]
->OPTIONAL: If you wish to have a large amount of data be sure to run the `streaming-invoice-docker` for sufficient time.
-I set the sleep to 0 and ran it for 40 minutes.
-This will generate a large dataset.
+>OPTIONAL: If you wish to have a large amount of data be sure to run the `streaming-invoice-docker` for sufficient time, I let it run for 10+ hours.
+You see in the README.mn video I have over 2 million rows.
 I materialized Dagster throughout that time to reduce the processing it had to do for the final run.

 ## Looker Dashboard